iprouteth0/easy_rom_builder/README.md

 When you add a device, there are two required steps.

-1) Add your device to the device menu
+1) Add your device to the device menu (option 99 on device menu)
-2) Generate the codename-clone_sources.sh script for your device
+2) Generate the codename-clone_sources.sh script for your device (option 98 on device menu)

+When generating codename-clone_sources.sh, options 7,8 and 9 are optional and are only used for common device trees and unified vendor trees.

 ```
 sudo apt-get update ; sudo apt-get install -y git